nicolapace/CTF-Writeups/b01lersCTF_2023/yarn_hashing/writeup.md

 It's the number of steps in this "fractal maze"!
 You can check it yourself!
 The "hashing" function `fold()` just takes the number of steps and walks the fractal to calculate the `(x, y)` position.
 Now we just need to calculate the number of steps given the position in the Fractal Maze.

-Btw the Fractal Maze is a 2-D Hilbert Curve (https://wikipedia.org/wiki/Hilbert_curve).
+Btw the Fractal Maze is a 2-D Hilbert Curve (https://wikipedia.org/wiki/Hilbert_curve)

-How can we count the number of steps!
+How can we count the number of steps?

 ## Divide and Conquer